greenboxal/doggohub/doc/workflow/gitlab_flow.md

 Of course this situation should already be prevented by assigning someone to the issue in the issue tracking software.
 However sometimes one of the two parties forgets to assign someone in the issue tracking software.
 After a branch is merged it should be removed from the source control software.
-In GitLab and similar systems this is an option when merging.
+In DoggoHub and similar systems this is an option when merging.
 This ensures that the branch overview in the repository management software shows only work in progress.
 This also ensures that when someone reopens the issue a new branch with the same name can be used without problem.
 When you reopen an issue you need to create a new merge request.